-The goal of the Upper-Level Writing Requirement is to teach students to recognize and employ the writing conventions of their chosen concentration.
+The goal of the Upper-Level Writing Requirement is to teach students to recognize and employ the writing conventions of their chosen major or discipline.

 Students must satisfy the First-Year Writing Requirement before electing one of the courses approved to satisfy the ULWR.
 A minimum course grade of C– is required in order to satisfy the ULWR.

 Overall ULWR learning goals for students are as follows:

 - build on skills and strategies developed in first-year writing courses;

 - produce complex, analytical evidence-based arguments that address specific audiences;

 - refine their ability to write effectively both within and beyond specific disciplines;

 - use feedback to improve their writing through revision; and